How Much Does it Cost to Build a Wine Cellar?

 |2,000||100||$35,000 - $45,000|

 The ideal storage temperature for wine depends on variety.
-Red wines don’t need cooling and are best kept between 60 and 68 degrees Fahrenheit.
-Tart white and rosé wines need a cooled storage temperature between 45 and 52 degrees.
+Red wines don’t need cooling and should be kept between 60 and 68 degrees Fahrenheit.
+Tart white and rosé wines need a cooled storage temperature between 45 and 52 degrees Fahrenheit.

 |Refrigeration Style||Average Price Range|

 Since red wines are not stored cool, they should be stored on racks.
 These racks are mostly made of wood, although metal and glass have also become popular in modern homes.